 And compression coupled with my medication and the other POTS lifestyle changes has made that possible.

-The Takeaway on Compression For POTS Syndrome
+The Takeaway on Compression For POTS Treatment

-Ask your doctor if compression for POTS Syndrome is something you should try.
+Ask your doctor if compression is something you should try.
 Everyone is different and experiences POTS differently, so some people may feel more or less benefit from it.
 Regardless, I encourage you to give compression a chance.
 It may not be the most stylish thing in the world, but it can have such a positive effect on your POTS symptoms.
 Try out different styles, compression levels, lengths, and brands to see if it’s as helpful to you!

 What have your experiences with compression been like?